50 Things You Need To Know About Betrayal Trauma

 A tool used by sex addicts to protect their addiction.
 They psychologically manipulate in order to distort reality, causing a feeling of craziness, also referred to as crazy-making.
 Coach Sarah is an expert at helping women detect & confront gaslighting.

 A feeling of profound sadness and loss.
 After discovery, the woman experiences stages of grief such as grief over the fact that the reality she thought she had is false, and that her life has been shattered to the core.
 To heal, the woman must fully allow herself to grieve.
 There is no timeline and sometimes grief revisits when least expected.
-Coach Gaelyn is an expert at helping women process and grow from grief.

 When discovery happens, it can be hard to trust or believe anything.
 Even the woman’s faith can be challenged during this period.
 Many people instinctively know when something is wrong, and many go through a period of pushing intuition aside.
 Part of recovery is learning to trust this intuition again.
 At the same time, because the woman may have engaged in unhealthy behaviors as a result of being lied to and abused, it’s best to consult with a coach to know if what she feels she should do is the best course of action.
 For example, many women do not feel comfortable setting boundaries; it feels wrong at first.
 Over time as boundaries are set, the benefits are realized.